pnp/cli-microsoft365/docs/docs/sample-scripts/spo/sync-splib-into-az-storage-container.md

 Author: [Joseph Velliah](https://sprider.blog/sync-sp-library-with-az-storage-container)

-This PowerShell script shows how to download and sync documents in a SharePoint Document Library into an Azure Storage Container using Office 365 CLI and Azure CLI commands.
+This PowerShell script shows how to download and sync documents in a SharePoint Document Library into an Azure Storage Container using CLI for Microsoft 365 and Azure CLI commands.

 Prerequisites: